 Is Europol concerned?
 You bet they are!!
 As organized crime moves toward increasingly more difficult cryptocurrencies to trace, it puts more and more companies and organizations at risk.

-In addition to Monero, here comes Zcash, another cryptocurrency that has drawn favor with cybercriminals.
+In addition to Monero, there are other cryptocurrencies that have drawn favor with cybercriminals.
 Why?
 Anonymity!!

 Law enforcement agencies are being put to task

-It’s no wonder that these criminals are beginning to ditch Bitcoin, simply because law enforcement was beginning to catch up with their tactics and break through their wall of anonymity.
+It’s no wonder that criminals began to ditch Bitcoin, simply because law enforcement was beginning to catch up with their tactics and break through their wall of anonymity.
 When these guys started getting caught, the word spread that they needed a new approach, and so law enforcement agencies are being put to the task once again in their never-ending quest to reign these criminals in.

 Brought to you by ProlimeHost